fvinas/tf_aws_lambda_ip_whitelist/README.md

 ## Next steps

 - displays a success message with the expiry timestamp when adding a rule
+- retrieve public IP inside Lambda func from lambda request
 - remove error in case of duplicate entry (update)
 - support for ipv6 rules
 - support for egress rules
-- support for ports and IPs ranges
+- support for ranges of IPs
+- support for UDP

 ## Authors